apjv05/LeetCode/Problems/Arrays/README.md

 Count how often elements appear using a hash map.
 Counting in a map makes frequency-based logic simple and efficient.

 ## Prefix Sums
-Precompute sums of subarrays from index 0 to i, and use it to get range sums in O(1).
+Precompute sums of sub arrays from index 0 to i, and use it to get range sums in O(1).

 Common Use Cases:
-- Subarray sums
+- Sub array sums
-- Count subarrays with target sum
+- Count sub arrays with target sum
 - Optimizing range queries